 Training materials necessary to pass the goose identification test required for Goose Management Area 2A and 2B consist of a home study booklet and a one hour video, both titled "Pacific Northwest Goose Management."
-The booklet is available at the Olympia and Regional Offices of WDFW, and the videotape is available through Videoland Productions, Inc., 805 College Street SE, Lacey, WA 98503.
+The booklet is available at the Olympia and Regional Offices of WDFW, and the video is available through Videoland Productions, Inc., 805 College Street SE, Lacey, WA 98503.
 Videoland Productions, Inc. accepts major credit cards, checks, and money orders.
-Their toll free number is 1-800-861-1342, the commercial number is 1-360-491-1332, and the fax is (360) 491-1333.
-The booklet and video can also be downloaded from the WDFW website at: wdfw.wa.gov/wlm/game/water/canada_goose.
+Their number is 360-491-1332 and the fax is (360) 491-1333.
+The booklet and video can also be downloaded from the WDFW website at: wdfw.wa.gov/wlm/game/water/canada_goose.htm.